ikhwansahalan/22076332_AA1/README.md

 2. Interactively train a decision tree, and then select candidate split rules from a list.
 3. Use gradient boosting approach to form a single predictive model from a set of decision trees.
 ### Impute, Transform, Regression
 1. Impute values to use as replacements for missing values in the input data.
-We replace missing data because Regression and Neural Network models ignore observations that contain missing values.
+We replace missing data because Regression model ignore observations that contain missing values.
 2. Transform the input variables to better suit the input data for regression analysis.
 3. Create and add a logistic model.
 ### Comparing Models